leenakhattat/League-of-Legends-First-Blood-Analysis/README.md

   height="600"
   frameborder="0"
 ></iframe>

-After conducting our test, we obtained a p-value of <b> 0.0 </b>.
-This is much below the threshold of 0.05, indicating there may be a significant relationship between obtaining the first blood and winning the game.
-From our empirical distribution shown below, we can see that our observed value is much greater than any of the values obtained in our permutation test.

 Now that we know that there may be a relationship between getting a first blood and winning the game, we can dive deeper into our analysis to observe the potential impact of each position on the overall outcome of the game.